 Cantonale Berne Jura,

-The fact that in many religions the hairs are considered as seat of the soul or life force demonstrates that one assigned already in early times special attributes to the hairs.
+The fact that in many religions the hair is considered as 'the seat of the soul' or 'life force' demonstrates that one assigned already in early times special attributes to the hair.